Four Tips To Achieve Your New Year's Resolutions

 • Is it the ability to walk to the corner store and back without having to take a nap, or rely on pain killers?
 The fresh air, your face to the sun, the satisfaction of being independent and free.

-• The ability to go to work on a regular basis, feeling connected with coworkers at the water cooler, putting money into your retirement fund, feeling like you're contributing to the family.
+• The ability to work full time, feeling connected with coworkers at the water cooler, putting money into your retirement fund, feeling independent or contributing to family vacation, mortgage, groceries and college funds in a meaningful way?

-• Having regular bowel movements and feeling relief that you don't need to preplan the location of toilets before your next outing, or looking six months pregnant when you're 48 years old?
+• No extra stress or embarrassment by having to preplan the location of toilets before your next outing, or looking six months pregnant when you're 48 years old?

 • Being more active with your kids (or grandkids) and getting down on the floor, belly laughing with static hair from the carpet, instead of wincing as you roll around?